mhdshayaan/OS_TBD2043/README.md

 **Mohammed Shayaan**
 📫 [GitHub Profile →](https://github.com/mhdshayaan)

 > “Code it.
-Debug it.
-Learn it.” 🧠
+Commit it.
+Ship it.” 🧠